 A psychologist smiles at the camera with a clipboard.

-What is the Difference Between Counselling and Psychology?
+What Is the Difference Between Counselling and Psychology?

 Counselling